swajahataziz/lambda-container-dl-inference/README.md

 You may need the following for local testing.
 * [Python 3 installed](https://www.python.org/downloads/)

-To build and deploy your application for the first time, run the following in your shell:
+To build and deploy your application for the first time:

+* Clone this repo
+* cd into the lambda-container-dl-inference directory
+* run the following in your shell:

 ```bash
  sam build && sam deploy --guided --stack-name lambda-sqnet-inference